Peach Payments offers South African merchants multiple financial services, including:

 - Real-time bank account verification (BANVR): Confirm, in real-time, that bank accounts are valid

-- Check digit verification (CDV): Verify bank account numbers against bank-supplied algorithms to determine if the account numbers fall within a valid range for that bank
+- Check digit verification (CDV): Verify bank account numbers against bank-supplied algorithms to determine if the account numbers fall in a valid range for that bank

 - Beneficiaries: Securely manage beneficiary accounts